POLICY ON PUBLIC USE OF THE INTERNET AND COMPUTERS

 Due to the limited resources available for provision of public access to the Internet, the Library may set limits, for example, on use of large files of still or moving images or sound, or on downloading files in any medium.
 The Library also reserves the right to limit the amount of time an individual user can devote to a single session.
 The public must comply with all applicable federal, state and local laws, including laws governing the transmission and dissemination of information while accessing the Internet.

-Violations may result in loss of access.
+Violations may result in loss of access to Internet and computer use and/or library privileges.
 Unlawful activities will be dealt with in an appropriate manner.
+Public User's Security

 Users should be aware that the Internet is not a secure medium and that third parties may be able to obtain information regarding users' activities.
 However, the Niagara Falls Public Library will not release information on the use of specific Internet resources by members of the public except as required by law or necessary for the proper operation of the Library.

 The Library reserves the right to take appropriate action to insure compliance with this policy.

 The Niagara Falls Public Library is guided by the following American Library Association statements on access to information: · The Library Bill of Rights · Freedom to Read Statement · Interpretation of the Library Bill of Rights: Free Access to Libraries for Minors and Access to Electronic Information Services and Resources.
 In general, the Library is guided by a commitment to access to information policies that provide appropriate protections to its patrons while being consistent with the Library's longstanding commitment to the principles of free expression as set forth in the First Amendment to the United States Constitution.

 Source: Policy adopted by NFPL Board of Trustees on 6-27-2002